Welcome to Keya's recipes. Over time, Keya will be sharing

 1 tsp salt

-3. boil fudge until it will form a firm ball in cold water.
-Stir occasionally to prevent burning
+until it will form a firm ball in cold water.
+Stir occasionally to

 5. Pour into greased pan to cool.
 Cut into squares and serve